jharwell/sierra/docs/src/plugins/prod/graphs.rst

    .. tab:: Stacked Linegraph

       The "stacked" here comes from multiple lines potentially being present (e.g., plotting all columns in a dataframe).
+This is a time series graph, with the X-axis labels being either dataframe indices or specified in a :term:`Engine` specific way; see :ref:`tutorials/plugin/engine/prod` for
+      specifics of this hook.

       .. literalinclude:: linegraph.yaml